 Once subscribed to a newspaper or magazine, you no longer need to go to the store and check if a next issue is available.
 Instead, the publisher will send new issues directly to your mailbox right after the publication.

-The publisher maintains a list of subscribers and knows which magazines they're interested in.
+The publisher maintains a list of subscribers and knows which magazines they are interested in.
 Subscribers can leave the list at any time when they wish to stop publisher sending new magazine issues to them.

 Publisher issues events interesting for other objects.
 These events occur when the publisher changes its state or when it executes some behaviors.
 Publishers contain a subscription infrastructure that allows new subscribers to join and old subscribers to leave the list.

-When a new event happens, publisher goes over the list of subscribers and calls their notification method, defined by the Subscriber interface.
+When a new event happens, publisher goes over the list of subscribers and calls their notification method, declared by the Subscriber interface.

-Subscriber defines the notification interface.
+Subscriber declares the notification interface.
 In most cases, it consists of a single

 updatemethod.
 The method may have several parameters that allow subscribers receiving some of the event details along the update.